 See how to register your houseboat here.

-Special requirements may apply to foreign houseboats.
+Special requirements may apply to foreign houseboats imported from abroad.